tpall/pynodo/README.md

 # Zenapi

-Python wrapper for Zenodo API.
+Python wrapper for Zenodo API for working with depositions and files.

 ## Install

 Clone this repo and cd to this directory.
 Package can be installed with:

 ```python
 pip install .